Abdulrahman361/Implementation-Of-KD-Tree-for-Nearest-Neighbor-Search/README.md

 This project implements a KD-Tree (k-dimensional tree) in Python for efficient spatial queries such as nearest neighbor search and point lookup.
 The KD-Tree is designed to handle 2D spatial data (latitude and longitude), with applications in mapping, GIS systems, and location-based searches.

-Features
+Features:

 KD-Tree Construction
 Recursively partitions 2D data points (latitude and longitude) to create a balanced binary tree for efficient querying.

-Point Lookup
+Point Lookup:

 Checks whether a specific (latitude, longitude) coordinate exists in the KD-Tree.

-Nearest Neighbor Search
+Nearest Neighbor Search:

 Finds the closest point to a given query coordinate using a recursive backtracking algorithm that prunes unpromising branches.

-Utility Methods
+Utility Methods:

 argsort(seq: list[int]) -> list[int] – Returns the indices of a list in ascending order.

 distance_to(lat: float, lon: float) -> float – Computes Euclidean distance (rounded to 5 decimals) between a tree node and a query point.

 Core Classes and Methods

-KDTree Class
+KDTree Class:

 build_tree(data: list[MunicipalTree], depth: int)
 Recursively constructs the KD-Tree.